 The Code imposes various restrictions, conditions, and requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Notes.
 The City has covenanted to comply with certain restrictions designed to ensure that interest on the related issues of Notes will not be includable in gross income for federal income tax purposes.
 Failure to comply with these covenants could result in interest on the Notes being includable in income for federal income tax purposes and such inclusion could be required retroactively to the date of issuance of the Notes.
 The opinion of Bond Counsel assumes compliance with these covenants.
-However, Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Notes.
+However, Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Notes may adversely affect the tax status of the interest on the Notes.